colmhaugh/spanish-point/README.md

 ## Testing

 Testing was done early and often.
 I uesed the devices in devtools to check how it would look on samller devices.
+I published early so i could test on mobile phone after every push.
 I tested my mobile device, Samsung 20 ultra and on iPad.
 Most of the ealry testing was done using Google Developent tools.

 ### Validator Testing